munificent/craftinginterpreters/book/superclasses.md

 C().test();
 ```

-Each subclass had a hidden variable that stored a reference to its superclass.
+Each subclass gets a hidden variable storing a reference to its superclass.
-Whenever we needed to perform a super call, we looked up the class in that
+Whenever we need to perform a super call, we find the superclass in that
-variable and told the runtime to start looking for methods there.
+variable and tell the runtime to start looking for methods there.

 We'll take the same path with clox.
 The difference is that instead of jlox's
 heap-allocated Environment class, we have the bytecode VM's value stack and